AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Social Marketing Module {#social-marketing-module}

 This set of tables is linked to the **Managing social networks** module, which allows to interact with customers and prospects via Facebook and Twitter.
-[Learn more](../../social/using/about-social-marketing.md).
+For more on this, see [About social marketing](../../social/using/about-social-marketing.md).

 ![](assets/data-model_social.png)